kaydenvu/CPSC455-Project1/README.md

 ```

 ### 2. Start Clients
-Run both clients in separate terminal windows for each.
+Run both clients in separate terminal windows for each (for MacOS, use python3 instead of python).
 #### Client 1:
 ```bash
 python client1.py